intsuc/game_packet_executor/README.md

 - `minecraft:villager_trade`

 Note that triggers other than the above can be fired by other factors than game packets.
-That is not desired for task execution.
+That is usually undesirable for task execution.

+Some triggers will be fired by both game packets and others.
+They could also be used as a game packet handler if we carefully filter out the non-game packet cases.

 ## Task representation